mazetoken/mminer/README.md

 - Mminer is patched for "bn not an integer" error and "dust input attack" (the patch is from https://gitlab.com/blue_mist/miner)

-- package.json - npm packages (e.g. slpjs 0.27.9)
+- package.json - npm packages (e.g. slpjs 0.27.11)

-- generateV1.ts - Mminer works with grpc-bchrpc-node 0.11.3* (https://github.com/simpleledgerinc)
+- generateV1.ts - Mminer works with a modified* grpc-bchrpc-node 0.11.3 (https://github.com/simpleledgerinc)

 _*SkipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)_